 Societyfirstname.lastname@example.org for social work modules.

-Please note that your completed application form will be sent to firstname.lastname@example.org
+Please note that your completed application form must be sent to email@example.com.
+We cannot accept postal applications at this time, we can only process those received at this email address.

 MA Social Work

 Post-qualifying health and social care courses (single modules)